 14th January 2016 - Pregnant women are being reminded to keep away from sheep and other livestock during the lambing season, including visiting farms with other children.

-Although the risk to human pregnancies from being infected by livestock is extremely small, the Department of Health, Scottish Government, Health and Safety Executive and other agencies issue annual advice about how to avoid the dangers.
+Although the risk to human pregnancies from being infected by farm animals is extremely small, health officials issue annual advice about how to avoid the dangers.

-They say the risks are not only associated with sheep, and that cattle and goats can also carry similar infections.
+They say the risks are not only associated with sheep, but cattle and goats can also carry similar infections.
 Also, the risks persist all year round, even though the majority of lambs are born in the spring.

 To avoid the possible risk of infection, pregnant women should:

 - Not help ewes to lamb, or to provide assistance with a cow that is calving or a nanny goat that is kidding

 - Avoid contact with aborted or new-born lambs, calves or kids or with the afterbirth, birthing fluids or materials (e.g. bedding) contaminated by such birth products